Is it possible to sell my house under Chapter 13 In Texas

 Why Engage a Real Estate Professional Familiar With Bankruptcy?

-Hiring a real estate professional who knows about bankruptcy sales is important when selling property under these conditions.
+When selling property under these conditions, hiring a real estate professional who knows about bankruptcy sales is important.
 These professionals understand the process and can offer helpful advice.
-They make sure that you follow all regulations and aim to improve your credit after Chapter 13 by helping with fair deals.
+They ensure you follow all regulations and aim to improve your credit after Chapter 13 by helping with fair deals.

 How Can a Lawyer Assist in These Situations?